gmac/technical-interview/interview_prep.md

   1. Identify a single, finite problem that you encountered.
   2. Identify obstacles that made this problem unique and challenging.
   3. Indentify your thought processes that led you to a solution.
   4. Present the final code solution.
 Keep it brief.
 Code is boring and ugly, and interviewer don't actually care to see it.
 If you've succeeded at steps 1-3, then step-4 is a formality.
 If you failed at steps 1-3, then step-4 prolongs a bad situation.

+* **Consider about your skills trajectory**, see: [https://coggle.it/diagram/Vz9LvW8byvN0I38x](https://coggle.it/diagram/Vz9LvW8byvN0I38x)

 ## Serious Prep